Preparing for the English Composition Final Exams: Notes from the Learning Center

 - If you’re unsure about fragments and comma splices, check with an LACC tutor for more assistance.

-- If you want to be dazzling, check out Dale Yerpe’s Red Flags, available on his ANGEL site or in the LACC.
+- If you want to be dazzling, check out Dale Yerpe’s Red Flags, available in the LACC.

 - Take time to proofread.
 (That’s why you brought an erasable pen.)